bootdotdev/blog/content/misc/popular-coding-languages-2021.md

 ### Why it’s popular for this purpose

-[Dummies.com](https://www.dummies.com/web-design-development/mobile-apps/why-develop-ios-applications/) writes that “\[d\]eveloping iOS apps can be the most fun you’ve had in your career in years, with very little investment of time and money (compared with developing for platforms like Windows).”
+[Dummies.com](https://www.dummies.com/web-design-development/mobile-apps/why-develop-ios-applications/) writes that "\[d\]eveloping iOS apps can be the most fun you’ve had in your career in years, with very little investment of time and money (compared with developing for platforms like Windows)."
 For people who want to code, building apps is a great way to showcase your skills or even earn some money on the side.

 Compared to Android apps, iOS has a more robust developer program and handles a lot fo the stickier sides of creating and hosting an app on a store.
 It’s also [faster](https://infinum.com/the-capsized-eight/android-development-is-30-percent-more-expensive-than-ios) to develop an iOS app compared to Android.